 Ensure you’re not a victim

-When it comes to contact crimes, SABRIC recommends adhering to these tips.
+To avoid contact crimes, SABRIC recommends adhering to these tips.

 - Carry as little cash as possible.